qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![11_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/11_chart-builder.png#thumbnail-80)

 ### Reference Line
-If you choose to add a reference line, you can select from a number of options, including which axis you’d like the reference to appear, whether that line should be fixed or dynamic in nature and you may provide a label for the line.
+If you choose to add a reference line, you can select from a number of options, including which axis you’d like the reference to appear, whether that line should be fixed or dynamic in nature, and you may provide a label for the line.

 ![12_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/12_chart-builder.png#thumbnail-80)